-Italy is a compact, easily navigable country and its small size makes it ideal for multi-city and multi-centre holidays.
-You could visit the ancient relics in Rome before heading to the sunny shores of Sorrento on Naples' coastline, or venture further along the Amalfi Coast for a classic coastal getaway.
+Relatively compact and easily navigable, Italy is an ideal destination for a multi-city or multi-centre holiday.
+You could visit the ancient relics in Rome before heading to the sunny shores of Sorrento on the Campania coastline, or venture further along the Amalfi Coast for a classic coastal getaway.
+Or, why not start off in the scenic countryside of Tuscany and enjoy its fabled cuisine before journeying to historic Florence, admiring its wealth of architectural and artistic monuments on a cultural holiday?

-If style is more your speed, indulge in fashionable Milan, a shoppers paradise, before heading north to the stunning mountain scenery of the Italian Lakes or head east to romantic Venice or Verona, home of Shakespeare's Romeo and Juliet.
+If fashion's your thing, indulge in the boutiques and designer brands of Milan, a shoppers paradise, before heading north to the stunning mountain scenery of the Italian Lakes or head east to romantic Venice or Verona, home of Shakespeare's Romeo and Juliet.
+For inspiration, below are just some of the combinations you can explore on a tailor-made Italian holiday.

 Rome and Sorrento